BJP tapped NCP-Sena leaders phones; Sanjay Raut says whatever I do, I do it openly

 Senior Congress leader Digvijaya Singh had earlier also alleged that phones of opposition leaders were tapped by the Fadnavis government.
 He had also raised questions about the involvement of officials in the phone-tapping episode.

-On the NCP's allegation about withdrawal of Sharad Pawar's security, Raut said, "It could have been because Pawar was instrumental in the formation of the Shiv Sena-led government in Maharashtra.
+On the NCP's allegation about the withdrawal of Sharad Pawar's security, Raut said, "It could have been because Pawar was instrumental in the formation of the Shiv Sena-led government in Maharashtra.
 A few years ago, he was attacked in Delhi.

 Even the Gandhis' SPG security was withdrawn recently."
 The Rajya Sabha MP was referring to the Centre's recent move of withdrawing the Special Protection Group (SPG) cover of Congress president Sonia Gandhi and her children Rahul and Priyanka.